GA-repos/course-intro/README.md

 * They are graded on a 👍 or 👎 basis -- either they are complete or not.
 Whether they are complete or not depends on the effort you put in.
 They don't have to be 100% correct, but you do need to show that you put time into getting the correct answer.

 ### Attendance (Carlos)
-* The IA on duty will take attendance each morning and afternoon.
-3 tardies will add up to 1 absence.
-Only 3 absences are permitted.
+* The IA on duty will take attendance each morning and afternoon when class starts/resumes.
+You must be on the Zoom call with your camera turned on to be counted present.
+* 3 tardies add up to 1 absence.
+Only 3 absences total are permitted.
 If you are absent, please notify the instructors and watch the class recording.
+* If you know you will be late or absent ahead of time, please reach out to the IA on duty and let them know.

 #### Activity: Two Truths and a Lie - fourth group